Hiring through Facebook Ads – Part 1

 At the moment, the law is up in the air as to whether or not the ADEA covers discrimination as to job applicants.
 But, in the state of Wisconsin, state law is clear in its prohibition on businesses discriminating against job applicants based on age and other protected classes.
 The laws of some other states could be as restrictive as or even more restrictive than Wisconsin.
 As our lifestyles become increasingly mobile, the laws of other states become more and relevant, as an employer may not know from what states an applicant is being targeted.
 An applicant in another state may be subject to that state’s protections, even if the employer is not in that state.

 We still haven’t reached the initial question – Can an employer microtarget employees through facebook ads, legally?
+We really do not know, but we’d be happy to provide our opinion on the matter.

-Check out the debate between Attorney Jessica M. Kramer and Attorney Leslie Elkins, which will be featured on this blog in the coming weeks.
 As always, contact Kramer, Elkins & Watt, LLC for a more detailed discussion of the matters within this blog or with any questions regarding employment law, including targeting certain employees.